PenTestical/PHP-8.1.0-dev_RCE/README.md

 ## 2.0 Usage - with a bash script

- Run the script with the host IP, your own IP + port (for the reverse shell) and enjoy your shell:
+ Run the script, enter the host IP, your own IP + port (for the reverse shell) when being asked for and enjoy your shell:

 `$ git clone https://github.com/PenTestical/PHP-8.1.0-dev_RCE && cd PHP-8.1.0-dev_RCE/`